 Tezspire received breakthrough therapy designation from the US Food and Drug Administration (FDA) for patients with severe asthma without an eosinophilic phenotype in September 2018.

-The FDA received a biologics license application (BLA) for Tezspire in May 2021 and approved the drug in December 2021, after a priority review in July 2021.
-The drug is also being reviewed by the regulatory agencies in the European Union (EU), Japan, and several other countries across the globe.
+The FDA received a biologics license application (BLA) for Tezspire in May 2021 and approved the drug in December 2021 after a priority review in July 2021.

 Asthma causes and symptoms

-Asthma is a chronic inflammatory condition that causes inflammation in the airways of lungs.
-It can be caused by multiple factors including allergen or irritant exposure and viral infections.
+Asthma is a chronic inflammatory condition that causes inflammation in the airways of the lungs.
+It can be caused by multiple factors, including allergen or irritant exposure and viral infections.

 Severe asthma affects between 5% and 10% of all asthmatic patients in the US.
-It can be strong, continue for a long time, and can interfere with regular activities.
+The case can be strong, continue for a long time and can interfere with regular activities.

 Tezspire’s mechanism of action